 How to Buy Ghibli Museum Tokyo Tickets in Japan

 If you are already in Japan and are there for an extended period of time, try visiting a regular Lawson store (blue exterior) to purchase your Studio Ghibli tickets using their Loppi machine.
-This option would also work if you have a friend or contact living in Japan that can help you out.
-If you have already booked your hotel accommodation you could also ask the hotel concierge service to help you buy the tickets through a Lawson store (normally for a 5 to 10 percent surcharge).
+This option will also work if you have a friend or contact living in Japan who can help you.
+If you have already booked your hotel accommodation, you could also ask the hotel concierge service to help you buy the tickets through a Lawson store (normally for a 5 to 10 percent surcharge).

 The ticket prices are at cost and are available from the 10th of the month before, e.g. March tickets will be available from 10th February.
 You can buy tickets at any time during the day and can also be purchased after the 10th of each month, but tickets can sell out quickly.
 A certain amount of Japanese language familiarity would be useful or you may be able to ask someone who works in the store to help you.
 This link (under the How to Buy Tickets section part way down the page) provides helpful information on how to use Loppi to purchase Ghibli Museum tickets.